LearnersGuild/partners/Guiding-Principles/Values.md

 First: **A genuine love for and pursuit of truth**

   We deliberately remove obstacles to truth telling.
 We welcome mistakes as long as there is authentic and vulnerable reflection as well as personal responsibility.
-We are 100% transparent to each other and our stakeholders, and as transparent as we can be to the public without compromising our purpose (for example, we might choose to keep a certain expansion plan private from the public in order to maintain a competitive advantage in a new market).
+We are 100% transparent to each other and our stakeholders, and as open as we can be to the public without compromising our purpose (for example, we might choose to keep a certain expansion plan private from the public in order to maintain a competitive advantage in a new market).

 Second: **An uncompromising embrace of mastery**